kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ```

-and visualise the top markers of a specific cluster
+and visualise the top markers of a specific cluster:

 ```r
 de <- r$diffgenes$PCA[[1]][['2']]